 A Business Plan

-A business plan is your roadmap toward fulfilling your short-term and long-term goals.
+A business plan is your roadmap towards fulfilling your short-term and long-term goals.
 Drafting a business plan helps in clarifying the requirements of a vacation rental business.
-It narrows down all the possibilities and helps you stay focused on delivering what you need to provide, to whom, for how long, and to what extent.
+By narrowing down all the possibilities, you can stay focused on delivering the necessary services to your guests.
+This includes determining who your target audience is, how long they require your services, and to what extent you’ll provide them.

 At Least One Property